 Yes.
+HOWEVER, you may take this course after you have been admitted, during the fall of preceding your starting year.
 An approved graduate level statistics course is required as a prerequisite to the NAP.
 Students may enroll and be granted Conditional Admissions in order to take DPH 623 as a pre-requisite.
 Conditional Admission does not mean that the student has been accepted into the USM NAP, nor does is imply that the applicant will automatically be accepted.
 If accepted into the NAP, an official transcript documenting completion of the course (DPH 623) with a "B" or higher must be submitted prior to enrollment in the USM NAP.
 See the link to the USM Graduate School application to get information on registering for this course.